drakonddw/To-Do-List-1.0/README.md

 ✅ Delete tasks when no longer needed
 ✅ Simple and user-friendly interface

-🛠️ Installation & Usage
-1. Clone the repository

-git clone https://github.com/drakonddw/To Do List 1.0.git
-cd To Do List 1.0

-2. Run the script

-python To Do List 1.0.py

 📜 License
 This project is open-source under the MIT License.